How Should A Bike Helmet Fit [Better Guideline]

 1. Tape to the largest area of your head, generally just above the eyes and eyebrows

-2. Ensure your tape is leveled and secure but not overly tightly
+2. Ensure your tape is leveled and secure, but not overly tightly

 3. Make a note of the measurement in inches or centimeters.

-4. Consult the size chart provided by the works of your helmet to determine the correct size based on the circumference of your head.
+4. Consult the size chart provided by the manufacturer of your helmet to determine the correct size based on the circumference of your head.
 When accurately measuring your head, you can ensure the bike helmet is fitted correctly and offers adequate protection as you enjoy bike rides.

 1. Proper Helmet Fitting